NamDinhRobotics/proSLAM/README.md

 ---
 ### Quantitative result evaluation ###
-To see the raw system performance on KITTI simply launch srrg_proslam without any parameters other than the input dataset:
+To see the raw system performance on KITTI simply launch srrg_proslam with the input dataset and the configuration file:

-    rosrun srrg_proslam app 00.txt
+    rosrun srrg_proslam app 00.txt -c ${PROSLAM_ROOT}/configurations/configuration_kitti.yaml

 After a complete run we evaluate the `KITTI error statistics` by calling:

     rosrun srrg_core srrg_kitti_evaluate_odometry_app -odom trajectory_kitti.txt -gt 00_gt.txt -seq 00.txt

-To see the raw system performance on EuRoC simply launch srrg_proslam without any parameters other than the input dataset:
+To see the raw system performance on EuRoC simply launch srrg_proslam with the input dataset and the configuration file:

-    rosrun srrg_proslam app MH_01_easy.txt
+    rosrun srrg_proslam app MH_01_easy.txt -c ${PROSLAM_ROOT}/configurations/configuration_euroc.yaml

 After a complete run we evaluate the `EuRoC RMSE` by calling: